 His proficiencies include: writing, reporting, editing, photography, videography, multimedia, page design, public relations, social media, open records and meetings, and content and freelance management.

-Before college, he had the privilege of serving as a U.S. student ambassador over three summers in Australia, England, France, Ireland, Italy, Malta and Wales.
+Before college, he had the privilege of serving as a U.S. student ambassador over three summers in Australia, England, France, Ireland, Italy, Malta, and Wales.
 He also studied at the University of Cambridge one summer.

 Michael attended Middle Tennessee State University for his undergraduate work and started with the school’s student newspaper in 2007, eventually holding the position of editor in chief.
 During college, he was also the rechartering president for the Society of Professional Journalists chapter; completed two internships for the Daily News Journal in Murfreesboro, Tennessee; and had several in-depth freelance articles published in between internships.

 After graduating with his bachelor’s in journalism, he began a six-month reporting internship at the Chattanooga Times Free Press.
-Upon completion, he moved to metro Atlanta to launch and direct a news website covering Cobb and Douglas counties for Patch, AOL’s network of local news websites, helping the site become a go-to news source for the communities covered.
-In addition to being the site’s primary reporter, photographer, videographer and editor, Michael was also in charge of freelancer and blogger management, event organization and promotion, and many more components that made the site thrive.
+Upon completion, he moved to metro Atlanta to launch and direct a news website covering portions of Cobb and Douglas counties for Patch, AOL’s network of local news websites, helping the site become a go-to news source for the communities covered.
+In addition to being the site’s primary reporter, photographer, videographer, and editor, Michael was also in charge of freelancer and blogger management, event organization and promotion, and many more components that made the site thrive.

 Having always planned to go to graduate school, he eventually moved from Georgia to Florida to work on his master’s in health/science communications from the University of Florida.
-He graduated with the degree in December 2014 after finishing his 200-page thesis, “Investigating News on a Nuisance: Media Framing and Stakeholder Perspectives on Florida’s Invasive Pythons.”
+He graduated with the degree in December 2014 after finishing his 126-page thesis, “Investigating News on a Nuisance: Media Framing and Stakeholder Perspectives on Florida’s Invasive Pythons.”